In order to continue to thrive as a grassroots club, you continually need to promote what you offer.

-You've just spotted a product you like the look of on a billboard in town.
-When you get home, how do you follow up on that initial interest?
-If you're like the rest of the world, you head straight online to get more information.
+You've just spotted a product you like the look of on TV.
+How do you follow up on that initial interest?
+You hop online and Google.
+We all do it.
+All of the time.

-Without a club website, you're depriving your club of the chance to hoover up some new members through this very plausible scenario.
-And without an appealing, constantly updated club website that screams about everything good at your club, you're potentially putting those customers off joining.
+Without an appealing, constantly updated club website that champions everything good at your club, you're not being found - or just as bad - potentially putting those customers off joining.

-You can make a great impression through your website.
-And in today's technological enlightenment, you can get one started for next to nothing with technical expertise required.
+You can make a great impression through your website and get started with limited technical expertise required.

 Emails are predominantly concerned with engaging your current membership.
 Obviously, you can only send an email to people whose email you have.
-Chance are that's just your existing members, so use it as a means to keep them updated on all the latest goings on.
+Chance are that's just your existing members, so use it as a means to keep them updated on all the latest news.

 12. Social Media

-Facebook has 1.86 billion active users a month.
-Twitter – 317 million.
-Instagram hits over 500 million.
+Facebook has 2.9 billion active users a month.
+Twitter – 229 million.
+Instagram hits over 2 billion.
 They're online platforms that shape our culture and form the basis of our communication, and your club needs to get in the mix.

-Quick point.
-There's plenty of choice out there on social media.
-Rather than spread yourself too thinly, pick a couple (probably Facebook, Twitter and perhaps Instagram) and dedicate enough resource to them to do it well.
+There's plenty of choice out there but rather than spread yourself too thinly, pick a couple (probably Facebook, Twitter and perhaps Instagram) and dedicate enough resources to them to do it well.

 13-17 Spend time considering comms